biomurph/HeartBone/README.md

 ### a or A
 *	These keys convert the gif image to BLACK and WHITE, and loads it to your Heart Bone.
 The program reads the color of the FIRST pixel (upper-left-most pixel)of the FIRST gif and uses that as the background color for ALL of the frames in the gif.
 Pressing 'a' reads the background as BLACK.
 Pressing 'A' reads the background as WHITE.
 This works well with most gifs that have a consistent background color, like KOI.gif.
 Or gifs that have an animation that changes the pixel color at the upper left corner of the screen, like Spiraltorustorso.gif

+**Note:** *If you navigate away from the Sketch window while a gif upload is taking place, the frame being loaded will contain a glitch, and not a pretty or cool glitch.
+This is on the list of future fixes.*

 ### b or B
 *	These keys convert the gif image to BLACK and WHITE, and loads it to your Heart Bone.
 The program reads the color of the first pixel of EVERY gif frame (upper-left-most pixel) and uses that as the background color FOR THAT FRAME.This is useful if you have a gif with changing background like explode.gif or fiercingHeart.gif

+**Note:** *If you navigate away from the Sketch window while a gif upload is taking place, the frame being loaded will contain a glitch, and not a pretty or cool glitch.
+This is on the list of future fixes.*

 ### E
 *	press E to erase all of the stored gifs on your Heart Bone.
 Heart Bone has room for up to 100 gif frames.
 They can be divided into up to 9 gifs (this is arbitrary and can change).
 If you try to load a gif with more frames than are available, you will get an error message in the Sketch window.